 Splendid Whiskers or Moustaches?

-them to grow heavily in six weeks (upon the smoothest face) without stain or injury to the skin.
+HUNTER'S ONGUENT will force them to grow heavily in six weeks (upon the smoothest face) without stain or injury to the skin.
 Also on Bald Heads in ten weeks.

 Two Boxes for \$1.00.
 Postage free.